oleksiyk/kafka/README.md

 * `timeout` - timeout in ms for produce request
 * `clientId` - ID of this client, defaults to 'no-kafka-client'
 * `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
+* `reconnectionDelay` - controls optionally progressive delay between reconnection attempts in case of network error:
+  * `min` - minimum delay, used as increment value for next attempts, defaults to 1000ms
+  * `max` - maximum delay value, defaults to 1000ms
 * `partitioner` - function used to determine topic partition for message.
 If message already specifies a partition, the partitioner won't be used.
 The partitioner function receives 3 arguments: the topic name, an array with topic partitions, and the message (useful to partition by key, etc.). `partitioner` can be sync or async (return a Promise).
 * `retries` - controls number of attempts at delay between them when produce request fails
   * `attempts` - number of total attempts to send the message, defaults to 3